rsyslog/rsyslog/source/features.rst

    fails, control is switched to a prioritized list of backups
--  support for receiving messages via reliable `RFC 3195 <http://www.monitorware.com/Common/en/glossary/rfc3195.php>`_ delivery (a bit clumpsy to build right now...)
+-  support for receiving messages via reliable `RFC 3195 <http://www.monitorware.com/Common/en/glossary/rfc3195.php>`_ delivery (a bit clumsy to build right now...)
 -  ability to generate file names and directories (log targets) dynamically, based on many different properties
 -  control of log output format, including ability to present channel